Aliases for DCP1A Gene

 GeneCards Summary for DCP1A Gene

 DCP1A (Decapping MRNA 1A) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Regulation of nuclear SMAD2/3 signaling.
+Among its related pathways are Gene Expression and TGF-beta Receptor Signaling Pathway.
 GO annotations related to this gene include identical protein binding and hydrolase activity.
+An important paralog of this gene is DCP1B.

 UniProtKB/Swiss-Prot for DCP1A Gene